Al-Shabab Al-Muslim

-Al-Shabab Al-Muslim (الشباب المسلم) is an Islamic extremist Palestinian coalition made up of the organizations of Jund al-Sham, Fatah al-Islam, and other smaller extremist organizations.
+Al-Shabab Al-Muslim (الشباب المسلم) is an Islamic Palestinian coalition made up of the organizations of Jund al-Sham, Fatah al-Islam, and other smaller organizations.

 History

 The origins of the group are unknown though it's known that they are an Islamist organization based in Lebanon with a Palestinian majority, but they gained notoriety after the ambushed multiple security guards killing four of them, including Abu Ashraf al-Armoushi, a commander of the Fatah organization.
 Sources from local residents of the camp this occurred in that the perpetrator was an Islamist from the Al-Shabab Al-Muslim group though the actual perpetrator's identity is unknown.
 Originally, Osbat al-Ansar was blamed for the action of assassination due to the conflict that was already going on between them and Fatah and since it was in mostly Fatah-influenced area.
 This assassination led to a surge in violence between Islamist factions and the Lebanese army and Fatah causing clashes in the Ain al-Hilweh camp known as the 2023 Ain al-Hilweh clashes.
 During these clashes, Fatah launched a special operation targeting the homes of the leaders of both Al-Shabab Al-Muslim and Jund al-Sham which led to the death of the leaders afterwards.